Eurosport: Eurosport 1 feeds

 In Europe, Eurosport 1 is generally available in basic cable and satellite television packages.
 Since 1999, Eurosport 1 provides various opt-out services providing more relevant sporting content specific to language, advertising and commentary needs.
 Eurosport offers a stand-alone channel which provides a standardised version of the channel (Eurosport International in English).
-Alongside this, there are also local Eurosport channels in France, United Kingdom, Italy, Germany, Poland, Nordic region, Benelux region and Asia Pacific.
+Alongside this, there are also local Eurosport channels in France, Spain, United Kingdom, Italy, Germany, Poland, Nordic region, Benelux region, and Asia Pacific.
 These channels offer greater sporting content with local sporting events, while also utilising the existing pan-European feed.
 The German version of Eurosport is the only one available free-to-air on European digital satellite television.

-Eurosport 1 is currently broadcast in 23 languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Icelandic, Russian, Polish, Czech, Slovak, Hungarian, Romanian, Bulgarian, Serbian, Greek, Turkish, Cantonese and Croatian.
+Eurosport 1 is currently broadcast in 25 languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Icelandic, Russian, Polish, Czech, Slovak, Hungarian, Romanian, Bulgarian, Serbian, Greek, Turkish, Cantonese, Croatian and Ukrainian.

 In Asia-Pacific territories, Eurosport offers a specific channel to the region.
 Eurosport (Asia-Pacific) launched on 15 November 2009.
 The service is available in Australia through Foxtel, Optus and TransACT.
 On 3 November 2014, a HD simulcast launched on Foxtel.

 Eurosport 2

 A supplementary channel featuring more live sports events, programming and news updates.
 Eurosport 2 launched on 10 January 2005 and is currently available in 35 countries, broadcasting in 22 different languages.

 Eurosport 2 describes itself as "the new generation sports channel", dedicated to team sports, alternative sports, discovery and entertainment including basketball (like the Italian LBA), Twenty20 Cricket, Bundesliga, National Lacrosse League, Arena Football League, surfing, Volleyball Champions League, Australian Rules Football matches from the Australian Football League, Bandy World Championships and more.
 Eurosport 2 was branded as Eurosport DK in Denmark.
 On 15 February 2016, this channel was replaced by Eurosport 2.
 Eurosport 2 HD, a high-definition version of the channel, is also available.

 Eurosport 2 HD Xtra is a German pay-TV channel launched in 2017.
 Eurosport bought Germany-only rights for Bundesliga, Supermoto and other broadcasting rights.
 Eurosport 2 has no German-only signal and Eurosport 1 is free-to-air, so the new channel was needed.

 Eurosport India

-Eurosport India is the Indian version of the channel launched in February 2017 as DSport.
-It was made available on major DTH platforms and cable networks across India during the launch.
-The channel's primary focus would not be cricket, as per the press meet at the launch.
-The current offering from the channel includes less popular football leagues, cricket premier leagues, wrestling, fighting, golf, motor sports, horse racing, cycling and rugby.
-The channel is only available in high-definition format.
-However, few DTH operators downscale the feed to be presented with the standard-definition bouquet.
-As of 2018, Eurosport India was available to over 110 million households in India.